sloanlewis/EE283-FINAL/README.md

 8) Examine differential miRNA expression using edgeR

 ## Notes
 In the Messaoudi Lab, we are currently still using the UC Riverside HPC as the lab moved from there recently.
 My code is all written to run on that cluster as that is where I will need to run it in the future.
+This pipeline is adapted from the systemPipeR pipeline availible here: https://bioconductor.org/packages/release/bioc/vignettes/systemPipeR/inst/doc/systemPipeR.html

 ## Step 1: Generate fastqc reports for all sequencing files